fabric8-analytics/fabric8-analytics-license-analysis/README.md

 #### Check for scripts written in BASH

-The script named `check-bashscripts.sh` can be used to check all BASH scripts (in fact: all files with the `.sh` extension) for various possible issues, incompatibilies, and caveats.
+The script named `check-bashscripts.sh` can be used to check all BASH scripts (in fact: all files with the `.sh` extension) for various possible issues, incompatibilities, and caveats.
 This script can be run w/o any arguments:

 ```
 ./check-bashscripts.sh